mstksg/inCode/copy/entries/shake.md

 ### Monadic Tricks

-Because everything is Haskell, you can easily generate rules using your basic monad iterators by taking advantage of Haskell's monad goodness.
-For example, if you want to generate multiple reports:
+Because everything is Haskell, you can easily generate rules using your basic monad iterators by taking advantage of Haskell's extensive standard library of monad functions.
+For example, if you want to generate multiple reports, you can use `forM_`:

 ~~~haskell
 forM_ ["report1","report2","report3"] $ \reportName -> do